Find your local builder

+A plunge pool from Barrier Reef can provide the perfect spot to wade, relax, and cool off.
+A plunge pool is a smaller, more compact type of pool that usually costs less to build and is easier to maintain than larger pools.
 Barrier Reef fiberglass plunge pools use only a small amount of space so they can easily fit into a landscape design on small properties.
 A plunge pool is all about leisure and relaxation therapy, adding a bit of luxury to your outdoor living area.
 It can be a backyard escape, swim spa, or fitness pool.
-Our Outback Escape model features a wide swim lane and optional swim jets ready to provide a daily workout just outside your home.
+New Plunge Pool Series Our Coral Cay Plunge (Now Available) model features a great swim space and generous seating.
+Our Crispin Plunge features a kidney-shape design and comes in 6 unique colors.
+Our Escape Plunge features a wide swim lane and optional swim jets ready to provide a daily workout just outside your home.
+Our Pixie Plunge features a wrap around seating edge and a safety ledge around the perimeter of the pool.
+How deep is a plunge pool?
+Our depths range from about 3’11” – 5’3″.
+Their width can vary.

 A plunge pool is a specialized type of swimming pool, typically smaller and shallower than standard pools.
 Plunge pools are designed with relaxation, cooling off, and therapeutic needs at their core.
 The pool’s compact size and shallow depth make them an accessible option for a range of properties, from smaller urban settings to larger suburban spaces, and they can be customized to accommodate different spatial needs.

 Barrier Reef’s sleek selection of plunge pools are designed to seamlessly blend into the design of any property, regardless of its size or style.
 With space optimization at the core of our design philosophy, even small backyards can be transformed into a luxurious relaxation zone.
-One of our most popular models is the Outback Escape, which features a wide swim lane and optional swim jets, making it perfect for relaxation, exercise, or even as a small, backyard pool or retreat.
+One of our most popular models is the Escape, which features a wide swim lane and optional swim jets, making it perfect for relaxation, exercise, or even as a small, backyard pool or retreat.

 Plunge pools are far more than just a stylish place to cool off.
 They offer a unique combination of relaxation, therapy, and fitness, all the while being a space-efficient, environmentally conscious, and visually appealing addition to your property.
 If you have been considering investing in a pool this year, consider speaking to our team of passionate professionals today.